How to set up Google Forms email notifications

 Unlike Google Forms, Jotform lets you easily integrate payment processors, remove Jotform branding, customize the design of your forms, add signature fields, and create mobile-responsive forms.

 Jotform also makes it easy to send automatic email notifications whenever someone completes a form.
-All you need to do is click the Emails tab from the Settings page of the Jotform Form Builder and select Notification email.
+Just follow these steps:

 Notification emails come with a prebuilt, customizable template, but all response fields are displayed inside the email by default.
 You can add specific recipients under the Recipients tab.
-Under the Advanced tab, confirm that the Send email on form submitted is checked to make sure all collaborators and respondents get notifications.
+Under the Advanced tab, confirm that the Send email when a submission is received is checked to make sure all collaborators and respondents get notifications.

 See also Jotform’s detailed guide about: Google Forms